math-comp/trajectories/README.md

 # Trajectories

-This archive contains the formal development described in submission "Formally verifying a vertical cell decomposition algorithm"
+This archive contains the formal development described in submission "Formally verifying a vertical cell decomposition algorithm".
+This branch contains the snapshot at the time of publication.
+To see a more up to date version of the development, you should rather use branch main, where improvements made later than the paper publication are included.

 ## Building and installation instructions